ziapeltagames/six-winters/docs/DESIGN.md

 Tags appear on cards to give them more flavor and pair with character abilities.
 Tags are used for threats, obstacles, and locations.
 Generally only one or at most two tags are used on a card.

-* Obstacle Tags: Foe, Guard, Diplomat, Environment, Issue, Trap, Motivation, Discord, Mob
+* Obstacle Tags: Foe, Guard, Diplomat, Environment, Issue, Trap, Motivation, Discord
-* Location Tags: Wilderness, Dungeon, Urban, Red Bank, Imperial
+* Location Tags: Wilderness, Dungeon, Urban, Red Bank, Imperial, Faction
 * Threat Tags: Stability, Sorcery, Military, Espionage, Diplomacy, Technology

 ## Card Decks

 Finally, the different types of cards get placed into different decks depending on how they're used.

-* Asset - Each player uses an asset deck that has triggers for locations and obstacles along with effect cards
+* Asset - Each player uses an asset deck that has numerical resolutions on it as well as special abilities
-* Developments - These cards are available for purchase during the game, later they are placed in the progress deck at the start of the mission
 * Encounter - The encounter deck for the mission has random events characters encounter via progress deck triggers
 * Achievement - Used to restrict the number of achievements in play